linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-1/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'The goal of this series is to set up a continuous deployment pipeline for a Kubernetes app on a Kubernetes cluster.
-This introduction will cover what to expect, the prerequisite knowledge, and the software/components that are required.'
+description: 'In this tutorial series, we''ll demonstrate how to set up a continuous deployment pipeline on a Kubernetes cluster.
+We''ll cover the basics first.'
-og_description: 'The goal of this series is to set up a continuous deployment pipeline for a Kubernetes app on a Kubernetes cluster.
-This introduction will cover what to expect, the prerequisite knowledge, and the software/components that are required.'
+og_description: 'In this tutorial series, we''ll demonstrate how to set up a continuous deployment pipeline on a Kubernetes cluster.
+We''ll cover the basics first.'
-title: "How to Build a Continuous Deployment Pipeline Using LKE, Part 1: Get Ready"
+title: "Setting Up a Continuous Deployment Pipeline"
 h1_title: "Building a Continuous Deployment Pipeline Using LKE, Part 1: Get Ready"
 enable_h1: true
 keywords: ['kubernets', 'k8s', 'lke', 'helm', 'gitlab']